panyeroa1/ttr/APP_OVERVIEW.md

 - [x] **Real-time TTS**: Translated text is automatically converted to audio using Gemini TTS.
 - [x] **Dual Modes**: Dedicated "Speak" and "Listen" configurations to prevent audio feedback loops.
 - [x] **Live Captions**: Real-time display of both source and target language text.
-- [x] **Sentence Segmentation**: Intelligent content chunking to ensure translations are performed on complete thoughts rather than word fragments.
+- [x] **Sentence Segmentation**: Intelligent content chunking to ensure translations are performed on complete thoughts.
+- [x] **Rate-Limit Safeguards**: Enhanced `RequestQueue` with `retryDelay` parsing and UI-level quota warnings.

+## Known Constraints
+- **Gemini Free Tier Quotas**: The default daily limit for `gemini-3-flash` is 20 requests.
+Users on this tier will see a "Quota Warning" once this limit is reached, and translations will be paused.

 ## Not Yet Implemented
 - [ ] Multi-speaker identification (currently optimized for a single active speaker per room).